Machu Picchu, considered a wonder of the modern world, is one of those legendary places that every novaturient wants to have in their curriculum.

 Peruvian students must present a valid undergraduate card issued by SUNEDU or by the Ministry of Education to access to the discount for Huayna Picchu Ticket Cost.

-To be able to choose the day and the exact group in which you want to enter the mountain, we recommend you Booking Huayna Picchu 2 months in advance, otherwise you will have to book the Machu Picchu and Huayna Picchu Tickets 2020 for the days you find available.
+To be able to choose the day and the exact group in which you want to enter the mountain, we recommend you Booking Huayna Picchu 2 months in advance, otherwise you must have to book the Machu Picchu and Huayna Picchu Tickets 2020 for the days available.

-It is not possible to purchase the Tickets for Huayna Picchu in Cusco days before the visit.
+Nevertheless, It is not possible to purchase the Tickets for Huayna Picchu in Cusco days before the visit, you must book it months in advance.

 There are other options in case you do not are Booking Huayna Picchu on time: